rferguson386/pub-quiz-game/README.md

 ### Unfixed Bugs

 There is a bug relating to a password manager (Lastpass) extension in Chrome which causes the error screenshotted below to show up.
-This error does not show on an incognito browser in chrome.
+This error does not show on an incognito browser in Chrome.
+It does not affect the function or display of the site in any of my testing, even when the browser extension is present.

 ![Error](https://github.com/rferguson386/pub-quiz-game/blob/main/assets/images/readme/browser-extension-error.png)